-This was slightly unnerving as one wrong move and you would be toast, tumbling a hundred metres onto sharp rocks below.
+This was slightly unnerving as one wrong move and you would be toast, tumbling a hundred meters onto sharp rocks below.

-Some steps I suddenly ended up thigh deep in powder.
-We didn’t have any footsteps to follow as we were the first ones to go up that day, although we saw a few from the people that had come down that morning.
+Some steps I suddenly ended up thigh-deep in powder.
+We didn’t have any footsteps to follow as we were the first ones to go up that day, although we saw a few of the people that had come down that morning.

 Rob was struggling and slipping a lot more than me as his shoes didn’t have good grip.
 I was thankful I was wearing my hiking boots with their deep tread.
 Turns out our hiking poles and helmets were absolutely essential for this hike as it was pretty dangerous.

 Even though it was steep and precarious, I felt like I was doing so well.
 I was strong and fit, perhaps in the best shape of my life from all the hiking and cleaning.
 I felt good.